ats-tandjoeng7/ucb-data-analytics-2022-team-project/README.md

 My major roles and contributions in **Segment 2** were as follows:

-- A total of 7 commits to the team project GitHub repository.
+- A total of 8 commits to the team project GitHub repository.
-- Completed analysis by using four ensemble learning models, called `RandomForestClassifier`, `BalancedRandomForestClassifier`, `EasyEnsembleClassifier`, and `AdaBoostClassifier` for predicting churn rate of customers based on bank customers' involvement ([BankCustomerChurn_ModelSelection.ipynb](./BankCustomerChurn_ModelSelection.ipynb)).
-We preprocessed our dataset and saved the clean datasets in our team project GitHub and a PostgreSQL database.
-We mainly used StandardScaler, but scaling was skipped in some cases because Random Forests and Decision Trees are based on tree partitioning algorithms.
-To ensure there were no overlapping tasks in our team, the rest of the Team Members performed several types of Machine Learning and Neural Network models.
-I performed the code refactoring, so that our team can run and compare several ML models more efficiently, including two reusable functions for generating summary statistics tables and precision-recall curves ([BankCustomerChurn_ModelSelection.ipynb](./BankCustomerChurn_ModelSelection.ipynb)).
+- Completed final training and testing of four ensemble learning models, called `RandomForestClassifier`, `BalancedRandomForestClassifier`, `EasyEnsembleClassifier`, and `AdaBoostClassifier` for predicting churn rate of customers based on bank customers' involvement.
+I also performed the code refactoring, so that our team could run and compare several ML models more efficiently, including two reusable functions for generating summary statistics tables and precision-recall curves ([BankCustomerChurn_ModelSelection.ipynb](./BankCustomerChurn_ModelSelection.ipynb)).
+- Helped summarizing the summary statistics table, feature importances, and defined which ML model our team should pursue.
 - Helped streamlining the structure of our team project GitHub repo and consolidating some paths and files.
 I also help updating and prettifying our README.md.
 - Maintained the fabricated PostgreSQL database that our team planned to use (Fig. 2).